EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect5
 ```

-We can add numerous behaviors to an Effect regardless of that Effect’s failure and success types.
+We can add numerous behaviors to an Effect regardless of that Effect's failure and success types.

 ## Timing